peteroupc/html3dutil/tutorials/glmath.md

 Converts from Tait-Bryan angles to a quaternion
 * [GLMath.quatToTaitBryan()]{@link glmath.GLMath.quatToTaitBryan} -
 Converts from a quaternion to Tait-Bryan angles

+## Planes

+A 4-element array can describe a 3D plane in the following manner:

+* The 4 elements, labeled A, B, C, and D in that order, describe a plane whose points satisfy the equation:
+ <blockquote>Ax + By + Cz + D = 0</blockquote>, where x, y, and z are the
+ coordinates of any point lying on the plane.
+* A, B, and C are
+ the X, Y, and Z components of the plane's normal vector.
+* D is the shortest distance in the normal's direction from the plane to the origin, or if negative, in the opposite direction from the origin to the plane, divided by the normal's length.
+Alternatively, D is the negative dot product of the plane's normal and any point on the plane.

+There is one method that deals with planes:

+* [GLMath.planeNormInPlace()]{@link glmath.GLMath.planeNormInPlace} -
+Converts the plane to a form in which its normal is unit length.

 ## Coordinate Systems <a id=Coordinate_Systems></a>